qrzn23/min/wip/l418/content.md

 Sidi Aissa, Algeria.
 November 24, 1909, 8-9 p.m.

-### The Cry of the 26th Aethyr, Which is Called DES^[DES = {Spirit}♍♊ = זיד = 31 + 10 + 7 = 48 = בכוכ = Kokab, the sphere of ☿.
+### The Cry of the 26th Aethyr

+#### Which is Called DES^[DES = {Spirit}♍♊ = זיד = 31 + 10 + 7 = 48 = בכוכ = Kokab, the sphere of ☿.
 This Aethyr describes the supersession of the Aeon of Jehovah and Jesus.
 The Stele of Revealing, which led to The Book of the Law, whose key number is 31. ד = D = {Spirit} = 31.
 I = י = ♍ = Nuit and the Point, Hadit.
 S = ז = ♊ = the twins, Ra-Hoor-Khuit and Hoor-Paar-Kraat combined in Heru-Ra-Ha, the Lord of the Aeon.
 Also ♍ & ♊ are the Houses of ☿, the Logos.
 Thus the name of the Aethyr actually means: The Sacred Secret Keyletter of The Book of the Law of Thelema, appearing through the Operation of Mercury as well as gibing a complete symbolical description of the Stele itself.
 The Arcanum is of Atu XX = ש = {Dee} = "The Last Judgment" or "The Angel".
 The old form of XX shows the Resurrection Formula of the Old Aeon: the new form shews the Stele of Revealing—718.]

 There is a very bright pentagram: and now the stone is gone, and the whole heaven is black, and the blackness is the blackness of a mighty angel.^[The Pentagram indicates that the subject of the Vision is to be the Destiny of Man.
 The blackness, which is bright, is Solar.
 The context shows that Binah is not here implied.]
 And though he is black (his face and his wings and his robe and his armour are all black), yet is he so bright that I cannot look upon him.
 And he cries: O ye spears and vials of poison and sharp swords and whirling thunderbolts that are about the corners of the earth^[All symbols of division and destruction, also extending only to the Blind Four Elements.], girded with wrath and justice, know ye that His name is Righteousness in Beauty^[Righteousness = Jupiter—Jehovah.
 Beauty = Osiris—Jesus.
 These are the qualities they claimed; Their failure is that they never even had the idea of the Supernals beyond the Abyss.]?
 Burnt out are your eyes, for that ye have seen me in my majesty.
 And broken are the drum-heads of your ears^[Hearing pertains to Spirit, as sight to fire.
 These gods have deprived man of his highest faculties.], because my name is as two mountains of fornication, the breasts of a strange woman^[See the 10th Key.]; and my Father is not in them.